GeVic/Sms-Spam-Classifier/README.md

 *If you find this dataset useful, you make a reference to our paper and the [web page](http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/) in your papers, research, etc;
 Send us a message to talmeida ufscar.br or jmgomezh yahoo.es in case you make use of the corpus.

-The SMS Spam Collection has been created by Tiago A. Almeida and José María Gómez Hidalgo.*
+The SMS Spam Collection has been created by Tiago A. Almeida and José María Gómez Hidalgo*.